mbae-org/spark-digital-equity/README.md

 1. Go back to where the project is saved on the computer
 2. In the folder spark-digital-equity/data-processing/initial_data add the file in the format of year.json (ex.
 2019.json)
+    - the json file should be formatted with following following columns
+        - STUDENTS_ENROLLED
+        - AA
+        - AS
+        - District
+        - ELL
+        - EcoDis
+        - FEMALE
+        - HI
+        - MALE
+        - MR
+        - NA
+        - NH_PI
+        - NONBINARY
+        - ORG_CODE
+        - SWD
+        - SY
+        - School Code
+        - School Name
+        - Score=1
+        - Score=2
+        - Score=3
+        - Score=4
+        - Score=5
+        - Tests Taken
+        - WH

-5. Add the corresponding year to the year array in the year.js file under the path of src/data/year.js - example below
+3. Add the corresponding year to the year array in the year.js file under the path of src/data/year.js - example below

     ```javascript
     var year = [2016, 2017, 2018, 2019]
     ```
-6. Run the python script data_process.py inside of the data_processing folder (make sure to have python installed).
+4. Run the python script data_process.py inside of the data_processing folder (make sure to have python installed).
 This will populate the final_data.json file with the new data file added in.

     ```bash
     python3 data-processing/data_process.py
     ```

-7. Save changes
+5. Save changes

 ### 4. Pushing changes to the live site